go-i2p/go-sam-go/datagram3/DOC.md

 SAM wraps common.SAM to provide datagram3-specific functionality for I2P
 messaging.
-This type extends the base SAM functionality with methods specifically designed for DATAGRAM3 communication, providing repliable but UNAUTHENTICATED datagrams with hash-based source identification.
+This type extends the base SAM functionality with methods specifically designed for DATAGRAM3 communication, providing repliable but datagrams with hash-based source identification.

-⚠️ SECURITY WARNING: DATAGRAM3 sources are NOT authenticated and can be spoofed!
-⚠️ Do not trust source addresses without additional application-level authentication. ⚠️ If you need authenticated sources, use DATAGRAM2 instead.

-DATAGRAM3 uses 32-byte hashes instead of full destinations for source identification, reducing overhead at the cost of source verification.
+DATAGRAM3 uses 32-byte hashes instead of full destinations for source identification, reducing overhead at the cost of full destination verification.
 Applications requiring source authentication MUST implement their own authentication layer.